-The hydrogeology of the area includes a sand surficial aquifer; a discontinuous, intermediate clay confining unit; and the thick carbonate Upper Floridan aguifer.
+Figure 2.
+Outlet from Calm Lake to Drainage System very flat, and drainage into the lake is a combination of overland flow and flow through drainage swales and minor conveyance systems.
+The hydrogeology of the area includes a sand surficial aquifer; a discontinuous, intermediate clay confining unit; and the thick carbonate Upper Floridan aquifer.
 In general, the surficial aquifer in the study area is in good hydraulic connection with the underlying Upper Floridan aquifer because the clay confining unit is generally thin, discontinuous, and breeched by numerous karst features.
-The surficial aquifer is generally ten to thirty feet thick and overlies the limestone of the Upper Floridan aguifer that averages nearly one thousand feet thick in the area (Miller, 1986).
-In between these two aguifers is the Hawthorn Group clay that varies between a few feet to as much as 25 feet thick, being about 10 feet thick near Pierce Lake based on drill cutting logs near the lake and mapping from the Florida Geological Survey.
+The surficial aquifer is generally ten to thirty feet thick and overlies the limestone of the Upper Floridan aquifer that averages nearly one thousand feet thick in the area (Miller, 1986).
+In between these two aquifers is the Hawthorn Group clay that varies between a few feet to as much as 25 feet thick.
 Because the clay unit is breached by buried karst features and has previously been exposed to erosional processes, preferential pathways locally connect the overlying surficial aquifer to the Upper Floridan aquifer resulting in moderate-to-high leakage to the Upper Floridan aquifer (Hancock and Basso, 1996).
-Data from Cross Bar 2SW CSX well nest next to Pierce Lake suggests that surficial and Upper Floridan aguifer heads closely track each other, separating mainly during high rainfall periods (Figure 5); the average head difference from May 1997 to May 2018 was just 0.9 feet.
+Data The United States Geological Survey began collecting daily water level data at Calm Lake in January 1965 (Figure 3) at a gage on the eastern section of the lake.
+The District took over monitoring duties in the early 1980s, at first collecting weekly data, then monthly starting in 1990, and finally bimonthly data beginning in 2004.